*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The Velocore comes with weight which can be used in NON-leaning classes that incorporate upper body work.
 The weights sit on the stationary support arm that holds the touchscreen.
 These are included in the price of the bike.
 The inclusion of weights is a good indication that upper body work is incorporated into the programming.

 There is a tablet ledge just in front of the screen where you can place a phone or tablet if desired.
 It will block the screen a little, so be aware of this.
 Since the bike shifts from side to side and the screen tilts forward and back, a tablet may not be entirely stable here.
 There is also a small pocket for a phone inside the handlebars.

 Water Bottle Holders

 There are two cup holders on either side of the handlebar post.
-These are a bit flimsy and lightweight – they may not hold a hydroflask or other heavy water bottle, but they’ll support plastic bottles.
+These are a bit flimsy and lightweight – they may not hold a Hydroflask or other heavy water bottle, but they’ll support plastic bottles.
 This is an important safety feature on a bike because it is not a good idea to reach down off the bike to pick up a water bottle off the floor.
-Even though you’re exercising at home, having water bottles close by and within a safe reach is valuable.
+Even though you’re exercising at home, having water bottles close by and within safe reach is valuable.

 Bowflex Velocore JRNY App

 Frankly, I was surprised by both the content and quality of the JRNY app.
 There are several innovative features that make the Velocore distinct in a field of competing studio-ride apps.
 First, if you subscribe to JRNY at $20/month, you have access to a few 3rd party apps.
 Netflix, HULU, Disney+ and PrimeVideo come preloaded.
 In order to use any of these, you have to have your own subscription – it is not included in the JRNY app.
 However, once you login to your personal account (let’s say it’s Netflix), you then have the option to select a preprogrammed ride to use while watching a program.
 This means that you can do more than just a manual ride while watching Bridgerton!